nattapatb/nattapatb.github.io/_pages/about.md

 *  Nattapat Boonprakong, Saumya Pareek, Benjamin Tag, Jorge Goncalves, and Tilman Dingler.
 2025. **Assessing Susceptibility Factors of Confirmation Bias in News Feed Reading**.
 In CHI Conference on Human Factors in Computing Systems (CHI ’25). **[📄 Paper](https://nattapatb.github.io/files/chi25-bias-susceptibility.pdf)**
   > **Understanding Bias Susceptibility:** Cognitive biases do not always surface in every individual and context.
 A variety of factors  make people more or less susceptible to biases.
 Based on information consumption scenarios, I conducted a study that exposed users to tweets on a polarising topic when they seek, evaluate, and recall these tweets.
 The result shows that factors related to *user characteristics* (thinking style and political belief strength) and *interaction context* (issue strength of the content and task design and modality) influence individuals’ susceptibility to exhibit cognitive biases.

+My PhD thesis is available [here](https://nattapatb.github.io/files/Nattapat_Thesis-FINAL.pdf).

 <!---
 * I apply physiological methods -- Near Infrared Technology (fNIRs), Electrodomal Activity (EDA), and Eye-Tracking -- to measure the effects of cognitive biases when reading ideologically polarised short-information (e.g., opinion tweets about climate change, abortion rights, or feminism).
 To overcome the unconscious nature of cognitive biases, I conduct a study to explore feasible measures of cognitive biases when people face different opinions.
 This work paves the first step towards the in-situ detection of cognitive biases. [**[CHI '23 Honourable Mention Best Paper](https://dl.acm.org/doi/abs/10.1145/3544548.3580917)**, [video](https://www.youtube.com/watch?v=DgWEPaVPDck&t=1s)]